-Then, I jumped to Android and Android Studio, the design of the editor of the IDE made me feel I was coding in the early 10s, the time where Android UI design was look like this.
+Then, I jumped to Android and Android Studio.
+The design of the editor of the IDE made me feel like I was coding in the early 10s, the time when Android UI design looked like this.

 Not so pretty as it is now, right?

 To understand what I’m talking about, here’s the editor of the Android Studio when you open it for the first time.

 So, I made a color scheme with the same colors and font that Xcode uses!

 Adding Xcode font to your system

 Before we add the color scheme, we have to add the font.

 The font is called SF Mono Medium (You can find it inside the GitHub link at the bottom of this article)

 On Mac OS